 - Trekking Pole

 - Jake Baguio (Mt.
 387 Trail Guide) [Mobile Number]: 0977 268 4927

 - The registration fee includes the seedlings to be planted.

-- If you didn’t bring any food or pack lunch, you can order at the registration area.
+- If you didn’t bring any food or packed lunch, you can order at the registration area.
 They will prepare a meal for you and you can eat them after your climb.

-- There are not many trees in the summit of Mt.
+- There are not many trees on the summit of Mt.
 387 which can really be a challenge especially when the sun is at its highest.
 Cover yourself with any heat protection.

 - When going back to Manila, go to San Jose City via trike and take a bus at the terminal going to Cubao.